Pyt-logo

 6. Shri Shiva Vishnu Temple

 The Shri Shiva Vishnu Temple is one of the most revered Indian Hindu temples in Melbourne.
-The temple dedicated to the lords Shiva and Vishnu is also the largest Hindu temple Melbourne.
+The temple dedicated to the lords Shiva and Vishnu is also the largest Hindu temple in Melbourne.
 The temple is visited by thousands of devotees every year and hosts a range of Hindu festivals and celebrations inside the temple.

 7. Sankat Mochan Samiti

 These temples are a perfect way to spend your leisure day and one of the best things to do at Melbourne along with your parents and grandparents.
 A bit of home during your vacation if you will.
-Reach out to the destination experts at Pickyourtrail to customize your Australian tour package according to your preferences.
+Reach out to the destination experts at Pickyourtrail to customise your Australian tour package according to your preferences.

 Explore Our Best-Selling Australia Tour Packages